 - Animals that are listed for "Sponsorship" are not yet available for adoption.
 If you are interested in adopting an animal currently listed for Sponsorship, please wait for the animal's status to change to "Available" to submit an application.
+If the animal was available and now shows "Sponsorship" means we received a lot of applications and are closing the window for submitting an application for that animal.
 You are welcome to sponsor the animal, but Sponsorship does not necessarily guarantee approval to adopt.

 - Every application is assigned to and reviewed by an Adoption Counselor who will follow up with you.

 - Depending on the volume of applications we receive for a particular animal, the response time may vary from one day to a couple weeks.
 Please understand that our Adoption Counselors are all volunteers who perform this service in addition to their regular jobs.
 We appreciate your patience.